OlyaFilatova/CourseTrail_DataBinding/README.md

 ```

-To create such a class:
+To create such a class(ActivityBindInLayoutBinding):

 - First.
 Enable data binding: